 How do I know if I am a good candidate for Chemical Peels?

 Anyone in generally good health may be an excellent candidate for Chemical Peels.
 It is safe for all ethnicities, and even dark skin tones but you would need to be assessed by one of our therapists or doctors as there are some conditions where chemical peels are not suitable for certain conditions.
-Darker skin types or those prone to pigmentation are advised to undergo peels during the winter months when sun is not a problem.
+Darker skin types or those prone to pigmentation are advised to undergo peels during the winter months when the sun is not a problem.

 Is a Chemical peel painful?

-Superficial Chemical peels are not a painful.
+Superficial Chemical peels are not painful.
 Patients may feel a small amount of tingling and a sensation of “ants crawling” over the skin.
 Others especially with the deeper peels feel a hot or very warm sensation as the peel is applied and this can last for a few minutes.
 Therapists generally cool the skin with a fan to help with any discomfort.